Mailu/Mailu/docs/faq.rst

 The above will block flagged IPs for a week, you can of course change it to your needs.

-4. In the mailu docker compose set the logging driver of the Admin container to journald; and set the tag to mailu-admin
+4. Add the following to /etc/fail2ban/action.d/docker-action-net.conf

 IMPORTANT: You have to install ipset on the host system, eg. `apt-get install ipset` on a Debian/Ubuntu system.